-It is unavoidable to cross designated FEMA floodplains when routing the proposed transmission lines for the ECGR Project.
-All potential alternatives would cross FEMA designated floodplains other than a No Action alternative.
+Except for the No Action Alternative, all potential alternatives, including the ECGR Project would cross FEMA designated floodplains.
 The proposed transmission lines were routed to minimize impacts to floodplains, cross floodplains perpendicularly, or to parallel existing linear infrastructure where practicable.
 There are 47.51-acres of proposed transmission line ROW located within FEMA 100-yr floodplains.
 Based on land use calculations with FEMA floodplains, 39.62-acres will be converted from forested land to transmission line ROW.
 Compared to the 621.37-acres of anticipated land use conversion for the entire project, 6.4% of land use conversion is within designated floodplains.